isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-short-scale-electric-guitars.markdown

 ## Conclusion
 Why short scale electric guitars
 - portability, comfort, sound, and string tension.
-It has a 4-piece mahogany build that has Wilkinson 14:1 tuner and 500k Ω pots that have superior quality.
+It has a 4-piece mahogany build that has Wilkinson 14:1 tuner and 500k O pots that have superior quality.